Tom Harley

 Thomas Harley (born 18 July 1978) is a former professional Australian rules footballer who played for the Port Adelaide Football Club and the Geelong Football Club in the Australian Football League (AFL).
 A defender at 1.93 m and 95 kg, Harley is a two-time premiership-winning captain at Geelong.

 After a successful junior career which culminated with selection in the under-18 All-Australian team, Harley was drafted to Port Adelaide as a zone selection.
 Although an inaugural member of the club, Harley struggled to force his way into the senior team and spent the majority of his early years playing for Norwood in the South Australian National Football League (SANFL).
 After making just one appearance for Port Adelaide, Harley was traded to the Geelong Football Club in exchange for the 37th draft pick in the 1998 AFL draft.

 Harley quickly established himself within the Geelong defence and received a range of accolades and club honours, including multiple Best Clubman awards.
 Prior to the 2007 AFL season, Harley was appointed club captain and went on to enjoy great individual and team success.
 He led the club to its first premiership in 44 years during 2007, and became a dual premiership captain after their victory in 2009.
 In between, he achieved All-Australian honours as vice-captain of the team, and won the AFL Players Association (AFLPA) Best Captain Award.
 Harley was also inducted into the Geelong Football Club Hall of Fame.

 He is noted for being a leading ambassador to various community campaigns, including the anti-violence program 'Just Think' and Barwon Health.
 Since his retirement as a player, Harley has undertaken various roles in the sporting industry: he held the position of "General Manager - Football" with the Sydney Swans, and became their CEO in 2019.
+He was appointed COO of the AFL in 2025.

 Early life

-One of three children born to Rick and Trish (née Rofe) Harley in Adelaide, South Australia.
+One of three children born to Rick and Trish Harley in Adelaide, South Australia.
 Tom played most of his junior football for the Walkerville Junior Football Club and St Peter's College from the under–11s to under–15s.

 Despite being regularly overlooked for a place in the elite South Australian junior state squads, he continued to follow the rest of the squad to training sessions in order to learn alongside them.
-Harley's persistent attendance at training was rewarded when he was called up to the under–18s squad as a late injury replacement a week prior to the National AFL Championships.
+Harley's persistent attendance at training was rewarded when he was called up to the under–18s squad as a late injury replacement a week prior to the national AFL championships.
 Playing at centre half-back, Harley's performance in defence earned him end-of-year All-Australian honours and brought him to the attention of AFL scouts.